 Ms. Williamson also is an experienced litigator and has assisted clients in matters involving false advertisement, administrative litigation, contract disputes, product liability, construction litigation and public officer ethics.

 In addition, Ms. Williamson provides in-depth pro bono representation to several groups.
-Her work includes drafting agreements for a nonprofit organization that serves to protect children and prevent child abuse, assisting a disadvantaged community seeking to pass legislation to protect its rights to land, and drafting wills for clients with terminal diseases.
+Her work includes drafting agreements for a nonprofit organization that serves to protect children and prevent child abuse, assisting a disadvantaged community seeking to pass legislation to protect its rights to land, drafting wills for clients with terminal diseases and advocating for the improvement of conditions in jails in light of the COVID-19 pandemic.
 Ms. Williamson also serves as the Atlanta office's fundraiser representative for United Way.

 Prior to joining Holland & Knight, Ms. Williamson interned at the Walton County District Attorney's office as part of the Prosecutorial Clinic, where she had the opportunity to handle hearings and take guilty pleas, as well as write briefs and assist with trial preparation for the Special Victims Unit.

 Ms. Williamson interned for Judge Stephen Dillard of the Court of Appeals of Georgia and volunteered with the Court Appointed Special Advocates for Children (CASA), championing the best interests of abused and neglected children in courtrooms and communities.
-She was a member of the editorial board and an articles editor on the managing board of the Georgia Law Review while in law school.
+While at the University of Georgia, she was a member of the editorial board and an articles editor on the managing board of the Georgia Law Review.
 Ms. Williamson was published in Volume 48 of the Georgia Law Review.